acorg/light-matter/light/performance/data/README.md

 ## `queries.fasta`

-A fasta files with the query sequences to be used in the tests.
+A fasta file with the query sequences to be used in the tests.

 `polymerase`: A set of 22 polymerase sequences and their structures (from PDB), as used in Cerny et al., 2014, 'Evolution of Tertiary Structure of Viral RNA Dependent Polymerases.'